Party (Beyoncé song): Background and development

 Kanye West (pictured) coined the phrase "swagu" in "Party".

-"Party" was written by Kanye West, Jeff Bhasker, Beyoncé, André Lauren Benjamin, Dexter Mills, Douglas Davis and Ricky Walters.
+"Party" was written by Kanye West, Jeff Bhasker, Beyoncé Knowles, André Lauren Benjamin, Dexter Mills, Douglas Davis and Ricky Walters.
 Production was handled by Beyoncé, West, and Bhasker.
 "Party" was the first song on which Beyoncé worked for her-then upcoming album, 4.
 In May 2010, Jordan Young aka DJ Swivel started working with Beyoncé at Rock The Mic Studio in New York City.
 They initially recorded the beginning stages of "Party" to see what kind of a working relationship might form.
 Young was introduced to Beyoncé by Omar Grant, who was an A&R at Epic Records and used to work with Destiny's Child.
 Beyoncé was satisfied with Young's work and commended him for being "a fast engineer".
 Beyoncé then decided to give him the opportunity to work with her through the whole production and recording processes of her album.

 She later told Gabriel Alvarez of Complex magazine that she was very happy and keen to work with Kanye West who handled the production of "Party".
 This was because West's single "Runaway" (2010) drove her to the edge of tears the first time she heard.
 She further said: "The fact that he's belting out his pain, his confusion, and his anger, with no pre-written lyrics, was so moving.
 He's singing his heart out for five minutes.
 He is so vulnerable.
 I love when an artist can be so honest."
 On May 25, 2011, it was revealed by Rap-Up that American rapper André 3000, who had been keeping his features to a minimum in recent years, would appear as a featuring artist on fifth song featured on the track-listing of Beyoncé's then fourth upcoming studio album, 4.
 This was the only collaboration present on the final track-list of the record.
 Later on June 4, 2011, it was revealed that "Party" samples "La Di Da Di" (1985) as performed by Doug E. Fresh and the Get Fresh Crew featuring MC Ricky D., and written by Douglas Davis and Ricky Walters.
 The original record contains the lyrics, "La di da di, we like to party", which the songwriters included on "Party".